 I rinsed this tea with hot water for 10 seconds and let it steep for 1.5 minutes.
 The tea has a wonderful aroma of magnolia, and a pleasantly sweet, grassy taste to it that is very enjoyable.
 This could be a tea i drink every day.

 Lot Notes.
 Lot is handmade and grown in the WuDong Mountain area.
 We have procured teas from the tea maker for years and his annual offerings are first grade and artisanal in crafting.
 Magnolia Blossom offers a lush and balanced, naturally sweet, flavorful cup.
 It is an excellent version of this class of oolongs.
-Lot LZ-4.
+Lot was harvested in 2022.

 Tea Facts.
 This lot was grown at an elevation of approximately 1000 meters in the Fenghuang area, of Guangdong Province.
 Once harvested & withered, the leaves are gently hand rolled for 6-8 hours initiating enzymatic reactions that create its aromas and flavors.
 Its distinctive, red-green leaf are wood charcoal fired in ovens to create a fruity, roasted aroma.
 Grown on a small, terraced farm, red soil is mineral-rich.
 Harvested from trees fed by subterranean springs.